 The Bottom Line

 The IRS helps keep Americans following the tax regulations.
-Every American that has any type of income owes taxes of some sort, but may end up with a $0 liability after the deductions and write-offs.
-It’s important that you file your taxes and get counsel for any questions you have.
+Every American that has any income owes taxes of some sort, but may end up with a $0 liability after the deductions and write-offs.
+You must file your taxes and get counsel for any questions you have.

 Don’t avoid filing your taxes and always be honest about your income, assets, and any other figures that play a role in your tax filing.
 While the risk of an audit is low – the IRS can tell when there’s something that isn’t right, which can trigger an audit down the road, even many years down the road.